Infix: Spanish

 In Nicaraguan, Costa Rican, and Honduran Spanish, the Spanish diminutive affix becomes an infix in names: Óscar /[ˈoskar]/ → Osquítar /[osˈkitar]/ (cf. standard Oscarito); Edgar → Edguítar; Victor → Victítor.
 This diminutive infix can also be found for the word azúcar, due to its unusual form as a paroxytone word with a final /r/, giving azuquítar.

 Portuguese

 In Portuguese, some pronominal verbal forms have infixes, like dir-lhe-ei "(I) will tell him" where lhe is the "him" pronoun.
-Most seen on conditional and futures tenses of the indicative mode, but not very common.
+Most seen in the conditional mode and the future indicative, it is not very common.

 Arabic

 Arabic uses a common infix, ت for Form VIII verbs, usually a reflexive of Form I. It is placed after the first consonant of the root; an epenthetic i- prefix is also added, since words cannot begin with a consonant cluster.
 An example is اجتهد ijtahada "he worked hard", from جهد jahada "he strove".
 (The words ijtihad and jihad are nouns derived from these two verbs.)